Utah Administrative Code

 C. The USOE shall develop a uniform accounting procedure for the financial reporting of transportation costs.
 The procedure shall specify the methods used to calculate allowable transportation costs.
 The USOE shall also develop uniform forms for the administration of the program.

-D. All student transportation costs are recorded.
-Accurate mileage, minute, and trip records are kept by program.
+D. All student transportation costs shall be recorded.
+Accurate mileage, minute, and trip records shall be maintained.
 Records and financial worksheets shall be maintained during the fiscal year for audit purposes.

 A. State transportation funds shall be used only for transporting eligible students.